gbmhunter/blog/content/programming/firmware/controlling-led-brightness-using-pwm/_index.md

 ## Overview

-This page explains the various ways you can drive a single [LED](/electronics/components/diodes/light-emitting-diodes-leds/) from firmware running on a microcontroller.
+This page how to control the brightness of a single [LED](/electronics/components/diodes/light-emitting-diodes-leds/) using PWM with firmware running on a microcontroller.
+We'll assume you want to vary the brightness, and to do so in a smooth manner.
+We'll start of by covering the basics with linear duty-cycle control and then move onto more advanced ways that take into account the human eye's non-linear response to light intensity.

+## Fixed Brightness

-If all you need is a fixed brightness, you could just set the LED current by choosing the appropriate resistor.
-This will impart a slight colour change, but won't be noticeable for most use cases.
+If all you need is a fixed brightness, rather than having to consume a PWM peripheral in the microcontroller and add to the firmware complexity, you could just set the LED current by choosing the appropriate resistor.
+This will impart a slight colour change (LED colour changes slightly with current), but won't be noticeable for most use cases.

+The below image shows how you can do this.
+The MOSFET `U1` has been added so that the LED can be driven with currents higher than the maximum specified by the microcontroller's GPIO pin (which is normally in the 1-20mA range, check the datasheet of the MCU!).
+You could omit this MOSFET (and the \(10k\Omega\) resistor `R2`) and just drive the LED directly if the MCU can supply the required current directly.

+{{% figure src="_assets/led-and-resistor-driven-from-mosfet.webp" width="400px" caption="Schematic showing how to drive an LED from a microcontroller if you don't need a varying brightness." %}}

+There is nothing that exciting about this though!
+So let's move on how to vary the brightness...

-## Varying the Radiant Flux
+## Varying the Intensity

-The radiant flux is the light output power of the LED, measured in Watts.

-The easiest way of dynamically varying the light output of an LED is to use [pulse-width modulation (PWM)](/electronics/circuit-design/pulse-width-modulation-pwm/).
+The easiest way of dynamically varying the brightness of an LED is to use [pulse-width modulation (PWM)](/electronics/circuit-design/pulse-width-modulation-pwm/).
+PWM is available on almost all MCUs.
+The below image shows the circuit.
+It does not change much from above, you just need to make sure you connect to a pin which is PWM capable (some MCUs like the Nordic nRF52 family let you route the PWM channels to any GPIO).

+{{% figure src="_assets/led-driven-with-pwm.webp" width="400px" caption="LED being driven with a PWM signal from a MCU." %}}

+{{% aside type="tip" %}}
+If you don't have a PWM peripheral available, you could likely implement the PWM control in software.
+This is called _bit-banging_ and the LED control is low speed enough that this will generally work.
+However, use dedicated hardware if you can!
+{{% /aside %}}

 PWM is a digital signal with a fixed frequency but an adjustable on-time (hence the "width modulation").
 The duty cycle is the time the signal is on compared to the total period of the signal.

 If the PWM period was 1s (a frequency of 1Hz) and the duty cycle 50%, we would see the LED "blink".
 However -- if the PWM frequency is fast enough (e.g. 1kHz), we do not see any flicker due to persistence of vision.
 Instead, because of the "averaging" that occurs in our eyes, a LED driven at 20mA for 50% of the time (50% PWM duty cycle) looks the same as driving the LED continuously at 10mA (ignoring the slight colour change due to changing current).
 This is great news!
 It means we can easily drive our LED using digital on/off signals, and don't have to implement costly and potentially energy inefficient analog current sources/sinks.